• Skip to primary navigation

 basting balsamic glazed lamb chops

-First, remove the lamb chops from the packaging and pat dry with a paper towel.
-Prepare the marinade in a large bowl, add the lamb chops and combine.
+• First, remove the lamb chops from the packaging and pat dry with a paper towel.
+Then, prepare the marinade in a large bowl, add the lamb chops, and combine.

-Continue cooking until the lamb reaches an internal temp of 125 degrees F. remove from the grill and let rest for 5-10 minutes.
+• Continue cooking until the lamb reaches an internal temperature of 125 degrees F. Remove from the grill and let rest for 5-10 minutes.

 plated lamb with tomatoes balsamic and burrata